M.A. Seminar 340-RT2-1SEM1

 Bibliography

-The set of proposed subject literature is determined by the topics of the master's theses conducted in a given didactic cycle.
+The set of detailed, specialist literature on the subject is determined by the subject matter of the master's theses conducted in a given teaching cycle.

 Term 2023: